Star and SuperStar activity structure/assessment criteria

 • Can I use my own activities for the Star and Superstar CREST awards?

 The CREST Star and Superstar awards are typically completed by 3-11 years olds (this age range is just a guideline).
-Students should complete a series of 8 challenges, recording them in a passport and building up to a Star/Superstar award.
-Activities ...
+Students should complete a series of 6 to 8 challenges, recording them in a passport and building up to a Star/Superstar award. ...

 • Where can I get Star/SuperStar passport stickers?